DevTeam/Pure.DI/readme/tostring-hint.md

 [![CSharp](https://img.shields.io/badge/C%23-code-blue.svg)](../tests/Pure.DI.UsageTests/Hints/ToStringHintScenario.cs)

+Hints are used to fine-tune code generation.
 The _ToString_ hint determines if the _ToString()_ method should be generated.
 This method provides a text-based class diagram in the format [mermaid](https://mermaid.js.org/).
 To see this diagram, just call the ToString method and copy the text to [this site](https://mermaid.live/).
 An example class diagram can be seen below.
+In addition, setup hints can be comments before the _Setup_ method in the form ```hint = value```, for example: `// ToString = On`.

 ```c#
 internal interface IDependency { }